tzraikov/SwiftLintPlugin/README.md

 # SwiftLintPlugin

 A Swift Package Plugin for [SwiftLint](https://github.com/realm/SwiftLint/) that will run SwiftLint on build time and show errors & warnings in Xcode.
+This plugin has been modified to support Xcode cloud.

 > **Note**
 > There now is an official version in the [SwiftLint repo](https://github.com/realm/SwiftLint#plug-in-support)!